Timelines in posts

 Beta

 Do you ever wish you could have a timeline inside another entity to convey a sequence of events visually?
 Now you can!
-By making a post show your entity’s attributes, you can have a custom timeline in the Overview page.
+By creating a post set to show the entity’s attributes, you can display a custom timeline in the Overview page.
 From there, the template can even move the timeline to another specified part of your entity’s entry or posts!
-You could also use the option to show attributes in a dashboard’s entity preview widget to show one or more timelines on your front page.
+You can also set a dashboard entity preview widget to show attributes in order to add one or more timelines to your home page.

 • Note: You can only have one timeline per entity, for the time being.
 I might attempt to allow more if there is demand.